muhammad-zafar1/aiml_cert_capstone/README.md

        'SVI_MinorityStatus', 'PctAge65andOlder', 'DAC_StatusYES_PctTracts'])
 ```
 ![text](images/reg_best_model_features.png)
+- Top 4 negative features and bottom 3 positive features are important determinants for internet access in a county in the Permian Basin.

 Recommendations
 ---------------
 Overall, these counties should be targeted for UtiltiyPV and LandbasedWind projects:
 - UtilityPV: Chaves, Lea, Pecos, Hudspeth, Eddy
 - LandbasedWind: Chaes, Pecos, Otero, Brewster, Hudspeth

 Target these types of renewable energy projects:
-UtilityPV - has highest total potential with median project potential of XX MW
+- UtilityPV - has highest total potential with median project potential of 150 MW.
+Total potential 14000 MW for all counties.
-LandbasedWind - second highest total potential with median project potential of XX MW
+- LandbasedWind - second highest total potential with median project potential of 16.8 MW.
+Total potential 1800 MW for all counties.
+- UtilityPV has almost 10X more potential per project than LandbasedWind projects.
+- So it is recommended to spend 70% of investments in UtilityPV projects and 30% in LandbasedWind projects to harness both Opportunities in the region.

 These factors determine good internet access in a county in the Permian Basin:
 - MedianHHInc -- high median income per family
 - SVI_Socioeconomic -- low on SVI index